 For ages 16 years and older

-Description: Help the public learn about over 70 species of animals and the fascinating culture and history of the Lake Champlain Basin in the only aquarium in Vermont!
-Develop skills in working with people of all ages as you help interpret our exhibit galleries, discovery spaces, and live animals.
-Volunteers help bring the exhibits alive for the visitors, interpret our marine invertebrates in our Champlain Sea Tide Pool, and share our stewardship mission with guests.
+Description: Help the public learn about over 70 species of animals, the fascinating culture and history of the Lake Champlain Basin, and pursue your passion for science learning in all forms in the only aquarium in Vermont!
+Work with people of all ages as you help interpret our exhibit galleries, discovery spaces, and live animals.
+Volunteers help bring the exhibits alive for the visitors, engage the public in STEM learning activities, interpret our marine invertebrates in our Champlain Sea Tide Pool, and share our important mission with guests.

 Length of Commitment: Three months; 1 four hour shift/week

-Qualifications: Volunteers must enjoy working with visitors of all ages, be excited about learning, and have an interest in sharing their enthusiasm for perserving the Lake Champlain Basin and beyond.
+Qualifications: Volunteers must enjoy working with visitors of all ages, be excited about learning, and have an interest in sharing their enthusiasm for scientific discovery, the wonder of nature, and care of Lake Champlain and beyond.
 They must also enjoy working with a close team of Volunteers, youth, and Staff, and have an outgoing and cheerful demeanor.
 Experience in working with children and families a plus.

 For ages 18 years and older